-- Gently rock from one sitting bone onto the other, keeping your back straight (8 to 16 times).
+- Gently rock from one sitting bone onto the other, keeping your back straight (8–16 times).

 - Now "walk" forwards on your sitting bones (see video above), slowly at first, then faster.

-- Walk backwards on your sitting bones to where you came from.
+- Walk backward on your sitting bones to where you came from.